peterkrumb/Updated-Budget-Tracker/README.md

 * Webpack is a tool that manages JavaScript dependencies.
 It allows you to import JavaScript code from libraries and bundles your JavaScript together into one or many files.

 ## Other steps
-* The other step you need to take is you have to add the script for dist as in your index.html.
-Dist is the folder containing the bundle.js created by webpack.
+* You have to add the script for the bundle in your index.html.
+Dist is the folder containing the bundle.js created by webpack, so /dist/bundle.
+* The entry point in the webpack.config file must be the js files you are implementing in the app
+* Must add "prestart": "npm run webpack" into package.json so the webpack is built when you type npm start in the terminal